Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 Founding of the Asahikawa Ramen Village

-There are various ideas as to the origin of how or why Asahikawa Ramen was born, but the consensus is that it was created around the end of WW2.
+There are various ideas about the origin of Asahikawa Ramen, but the consensus is that it was created around the end of World War II.

-Both ramen shops use thick wavy noodles and ample amounts of soy sauce for flavor.
-Plenty of grease and fat lay on top to make sure the soup is slow to cool even on cold days as this district is known to have days where the temperature can drop to under 30 below zero in the middle of winter.
+Both ramen shops use thick, wavy noodles and generous amounts of soy sauce for flavor.
+A layer of grease and fat sits atop the soup, helping it retain heat even on freezing days, as this region experiences temperatures dropping below 30 degrees Celsius in the middle of winter.

-Even though this basic idea of these ramen stores is the same, the taste is far from, as the ingredients and recipes are unique to each shop.
-We visited these two establishments as well as a newcomer that is making a name for himself.
+While the basic concept is similar, the flavors are distinctly different, with each shop using its own unique ingredients and recipes.
+We visited these two iconic establishments as well as a newcomer who is quickly making a name for himself.

 1. Ramen House Aoba: The orthodox choice for Asahikawa Ramen

-Ramen House Aoba currently has two locations.
-One is a 5-minute walk from Asahikawa Station with the newer location situated inside the Asahikawa Ramen Village closer to the suburbs.
-For this adventure, we visited their main location.
+Ramen House Aoba currently operates two locations.
+One is a 5-minute walk from Asahikawa Station, while the newer location is situated in the Asahikawa Ramen Village, closer to the suburbs.
+For this visit, we chose their main location near the station.

-At the end of the war, Mr. Kichiya Murayama (Kichiya) started this business and the store quickly grew in popularity.
-Soon after it caught on, he moved locations occasionally until in 1989, his son Toshihisa Murayama joined the business, and they moved to the present location.
+At the end of the war, Mr. Kichiya Murayama started the business, and it quickly gained popularity.
+Over the years, the store relocated several times until 1989, when his son, Toshihisa Murayama, joined the business, and they settled at the current location.

 Currently the founder’s grandson, Yuichi Murayama, along with his father, are continuing the succession and integrity of the business.

-This traditional soup recipe has lasted for nearly 70 years which mixes seafood and meat for a soup sensation packed with flavor.
-The soup is simmered slowly for hours, being watched carefully to make sure it never comes to a boil.
+This traditional recipe, nearly 70 years old, blends seafood and meat for a rich, flavorful soup.
+It is simmered slowly for hours, carefully monitored to ensure it never reaches a boil.

 The classic Asahikawa Ramen noodles are thick and wavy.
 The thickness allows the soup to be easily absorbed into these noodles while the wavy shape is used for slurpability!
 Ramen House Aoba has used these noodles since its founding.